 This is followed by, “Of course, theologically, they were right.”
-The assumption that was made is treated as if it is true and used to make a theological statement.
+Notice.
+The assumption is treated as if it is true, and is then used to make a “theological” point!
 But if some women did draw this conclusion: theologically, they were wrong.

 A lot is made of “cultural sensitivities” and Paul’s “sole concern” about “the social statement” women will make.
 If that is the main thing on Paul’s mind, why is he constantly providing a theological basis for the directives he gives to men and women in this passage, even though cultural elements are indeed present in some practices he addresses (most notably, a woman’s head covering)?
 You wait with bated breath, don’t you, for my answer?

 Behind it all is the Creator’s design relating to headship and submission, the manner in which we were made (found in the first chapters of Genesis): the natural order God has ordained.
 There is no reason theologically for women not to have their heads covered.
 It is not, in this case, merely an adherence to a custom or a legalistic regulation.
-For a Christian woman in Corinth it symbolizes God’s design relating to her submissive role and her gender.
+For a Christian woman in Corinth, it symbolizes God’s design relating to her submissive role and her gender.
 Men and women should always present themselves in a manner appropriate to their God-given role and gender.
 (At times cultural practices may correlate with this.)
-It is important to God that a woman show her submission.
-And that a man also give evidence for his obedience.
-This reflects our relationship to Him.
+It is important to God that a woman shows her submission.
+And that a man also gives evidence for his obedience.
+This reflects our relationship with Him.

 Social and cultural patterns migrate.
 They shift like a cloud of birds spinning through a blue sky.
 If the culture relating to a woman’s head covering changes, a woman’s hair is given to her for a covering (11:15) and a symbol of her submission.
 The Creator’s design holds fast through time’s shifting sands, like an anchor secured beneath a rambling sea.